 Testing Nipype using Docker¶

 Nipype is tested inside Docker containers and users can use nipype images to test local versions.
 First, install the Docker Engine.
-Nipype has one base docker image called nipype/nipype:base, that contains several useful tools (FreeSurfer, AFNI, FSL, ANTs, etc.), and additional test images for specific Python versions: py27 for Python 2.7 and py36 for Python 3.6.
+Nipype has one base docker image called nipype/nipype:base, that contains several useful tools (FreeSurfer, AFNI, FSL, ANTs, etc.), and an additional test image for Python 3.8:

 In order to test a local version of nipype you can run test within container as follows: